Cannabis Nutrients 101: What You Need to Know

 Micro-nutrients

-Cannabis also needs micronutrients, which are in lower concentrations than Nitrogen, Phosphorus, and Potassium.
 But don't let the micro-tag fool you.
 While you need lower amounts, they still play a vital role in developing your cannabis plants.

 Cannabis Micronutrients

-To start, Calcium is a micro-nutrient that ensures the rigidness of cell walls in your plant.
+Calcium is a micro-nutrient that ensures the rigidness of cell walls in your plant.
 It helps plants grow and develop and ensure vital functions work as they should.
 When Calcium is low, the leaves curl, and you'll see brown spots on your plant.

-Magnesium, meanwhile, serves as the core molecule in chlorophyll that's responsible for developing glucose during photosynthesis.
+It serves as the core molecule in chlorophyll that's responsible for developing glucose during photosynthesis.
 It also helps metabolize glucose for plant growth.
 Without it, your plants cannot convert energy from sunlight.

 While found in the soil, copper is crucial in developing plastocyanin.
 That is essential in triggering photosynthesis through electron transfers.
 While copper deficiency is uncommon, it is dangerous to your plants due to its role in photosynthesis.